After 110K Virus Deaths, Nursing Homes Face Vaccine Fears

 The AP-NORC poll also found women were less likely than men to say they would be vaccinated.
 An estimated 9 in 10 front-line nursing home workers are women.
 Overall, about a quarter of U.S. adults said they would refuse to get a vaccine, and another quarter said they weren’t sure.

 “They don’t trust it.
-They don’t trust the science," said Lori Porter, who heads the health assistants group and blames the Trump administration for making faith in science a political issue and undermining his own experts.
+They don’t trust the science," said Lori Porter, who heads the National Association of Health Care Assistants and blames the Trump administration for making faith in science a political issue and undermining his own experts.
 “There’s so much misinformation that has circled over this pandemic this whole year that they don’t feel they can trust anyone.”

 The federal government is seeking to blunt such attitudes with a $250 million ad campaign set to roll out this week that will eventually target healthcare workers and vulnerable groups.
 The pitch touts how vaccines will help beat COVID-19 the same way they defeated smallpox, measles and polio.